AntonioRochaAZ/CPP-Game/README.md

 The game is 2D and has an "8-bit" style.
 The assets in this repository are original and are made in [Aseprite](https://www.aseprite.org/).

-Finally, the code can be found [in this project's GitHub.io](https://antoniorochaaz.github.io/CPP-Game/).
+Finally, the code documentation can be found [in this project's GitHub.io](https://antoniorochaaz.github.io/CPP-Game/).

 In this README, you will find:
 - How to play!